-Conducting Initial Meetings with Individuals and Couples with Marriage Problems

-A Bahá'í Local Spiritual Assembly Training Resource Provided by Marriage Transformation®

-An Effort to Apply the Bahá'í Teachings to the Strengthening of Marriage; This is Not an Official Source of Guidance from a Bahá'í Institution Version: August 9, 2016
+Conducting Initial Meetings with Individuals and Couples with Marriage Problems A Resource for Local Spiritual Assemblies Provided by Marriage Transformation® An Effort to Apply the Bahá'í Teachings to the Strengthening of Marriages Version: September 19, 2025

+Note: This document is an individual initiative and is not sponsored by Bahá'í Institutions.

 "...[T]he provision of guidance on administrative matters such as the laws of engagement, marriage, and divorce falls under the purview of Local and National Spiritual Assemblies; while Bahá'ís who are professional counselors are free to share with the friends extracts from the Bahá'í Writings and to offer advice of a general nature, it is best that they refer the friends in the first instance to their Local Spiritual Assemblies when questions arise about the application of the laws and Teachings of the Faith."
-(From the Department of the Secretariat written on behalf of the Universal House of Justice to an individual, September 24, 2014)
+(On behalf of the Universal House of Justice to an individual, September 24, 2014)